Andrew Henderson

 Economic Citizenship Paperwork Guide

 No matter where you’re from, you are going to need a police report.
 If you’re a US citizen, that means getting an FBI background check.
-This can be a time-consuming process.
-Plan accordingly.
+This can be a time-consuming process, so plan accordingly.

-You’re going to need to contact your bank, and this is why it’s important to have an offshore bank account.
+You’re going to need to contact your bank, and that’s why it’s important to have an offshore bank account.
 Because, again, if you’re a US citizen, most US banks won’t provide the kind of reference letter these countries want.

 Some private banks might give you a reference letter, but you have to have the right US bank account